-The primary goal of the Continuing and Professional Education Department is to serve internal stakeholders, faculty, administration, as well as external students; and continue to create an educational system with programs that will span into diverse audiences; from community service programs to professional certification programs in a face-to-face environment, online or in a blended format.
-CE will continue to implement new and existing programs in Allied Health, Manufacturing Engineering, Business and Information Technology, English as a Second Language (ESL), Health, Fitness and Recreation, Hospitality, STEM, and Workforce Development.
-Students that enroll in these Occupational training programs, will be prepared for entry and/or mid-level skills employment.
+Continuing Education will continue to implement new and existing programs in Allied Healthcare, Manufacturing, Business and Information Technology, English as a Second Language (ESL), Health, Fitness and Recreation, Hospitality, STEM, and Workforce Development.
+Students that enroll in these occupational training programs, will be prepared for entry and/or mid-level skills employment.

-For current information about Housatonic's Continuing & Professional Education programs, visit the college's website at www.housatonic.edu/CE or call 203-332-5057.
+For current information about Housatonic's Workforce Development & Continuing Education, visit the college's website at www.housatonic.edu/CE or call 203-332-5057.